 But this is comically subtle–so subtle that many will miss the Mary Poppins references entirely.

 I would have liked to have seen a more literal Mary Poppins theming…for more kid appeal.

 The Villas at Disney’s Grand Floridian Resort & Spa Convenience.

-The Villas at Disney’s Grand Floridian Resort & Spa is the third-most convenient of all the Walt Disney World resorts in carrying out the itineraries for first-time family visitors on this site, and the second-most convenient of the DVC resorts.
+The Villas at Disney’s Grand Floridian Resort & Spa is the third-most convenient of all the Walt Disney World resorts in carrying out the itineraries for first-time family visitors on this site.

 All of the Monorail resorts are convenient to the Magic Kingdom.
 The Grand Floridian is just one monorail stop away–but the 4th stop on the way back–there’s a low-capacity boat which can be a better choice for returning.

 A pathway enabling walking to Magic Kingdom should open sometime in 2020.

 Epcot requires three monorail stops and a transfer to the Epcot monorail.
 The return trip is faster, but figure 30 minutes (including time waiting for the monorail) or more per trip.

 Disney’s Hollywood Studios and Animal Kingdom are accessed via buses shared with other nearby resorts.
 This sharing adds on average just one stop in each direction per round trip, but is much complained about.

 OTHER DISTINCTIVE FEATURES OF THE VILLAS AT DISNEY’S GRAND FLORIDIAN RESORT & SPA